gaia-platform/gaia-docs/articles/reference/da-class-api.md

 For each table in the database, gaiac generates code for a Direct Access Class (DAC) that includes the following items.

 Direct Access Classes implements reader and writer classes that provide zero-copy reads and direct references to related records.
-This allows you to avoid caching values in a local variable which eliminate the overhead of performing copy every time you access a field value.
+Since the Gaia database resides in memory, accessing a record is the same as accessing a local variable.
+This eliminates the need to cache database values in the client code.

 ## Accessors